What is Crixivan?

 Women with HIV or AIDS should not breast feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

 Crixivan is not approved for use by anyone younger than 18 years old.

 How should I take Crixivan?

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Indinavir is usually taken every 8 hours around the clock.
-Take the medicine at the same time each day.
+Crixivan is usually taken every 8 hours around the clock.
+Take the medicine at the same times each day.

-Take indinavir with a full glass (8 ounces) of water or skim milk.
-You may also drink juice, coffee, or tea with this medicine.
-Drink at least 6 glasses of water each day to prevent kidney stones while you are taking indinavir.
+Take Crixivan with a full glass (8 ounces) of water, skim milk, juice, coffee, or tea.
+Drink at least 6 glasses of water each day to prevent kidney stones while you are taking this medicine.

-Use indinavir regularly to get the most benefit.
+Use Crixivan regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.

-While using indinavir, you will need frequent blood tests.
+While using Crixivan, you will need frequent blood tests.